New Testament: Priests

 Approximately 8 references

-King of Salem and priest of God Most High who blessed Abraham and received a tithe from him (Genesis 14:18-20).
-Appears without genealogy in Scripture.
-Hebrews 5–7 develops an extensive argument that Jesus is a priest "after the order of Melchizedek" — a priesthood superior to Aaron's because it is eternal and not based on lineage.
+King of Salem and priest of God Most High who blessed Abraham and received a tithe from him (Genesis 14:18–20).
+He appears in Scripture without genealogy, parentage, or record of death.
+Hebrews 5–7 builds on this silence to argue that Jesus serves as a priest "after the order of Melchizedek" — a priesthood older and greater than Aaron's, grounded not in lineage but in an eternal, indestructible life.

 Key references: Hebrews 5:6, Hebrews 5:10, Hebrews 6:20, Hebrews 7:1, Hebrews 7:10, Hebrews 7:11, Hebrews 7:15, Hebrews 7:17